airshipit/hostconfig-operator/docs/Overview.md

 * Added support to upgrade packages and restart the corresponding services Current implementation supports installing/upgrading docker, containerd and apache2.
 It also supports installing python3-openstackclient and python3-novaclient binaries.
+* Added support to apply custom apparmor profiles to kubernetes nodes

 ## Architecture